ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube_nodepool.html.markdown

 * `name` - (Optional) The name of the nodepool.
    Changing this value recreates the resource.

-* `flavor` - a valid OVH public cloud flavor ID in which the nodes will be start. cluster will be available.
-Ex.: "GRA1".
-Defaults to all public cloud regions.
+* `flavor_name` - a valid OVH public cloud flavor ID in which the nodes will be start. cluster will be available.
+Ex.: "b2-7".
 Changing this value recreates the resource.

-* `desired_nodes` - (Optional) number of nodes to start.
+* `desired_nodes` - number of nodes to start.

-* `max_nodes` - (Optional) maximum number of nodes allowde in the pool.
+* `max_nodes` - maximum number of nodes allowde in the pool.
    Setting `desired_nodes` over this value will raise an error.

-* `min_nodes` - (Optional) minimum number of nodes allowde in the pool.
+* `min_nodes` - minimum number of nodes allowde in the pool.
    Setting `desired_nodes` under this value will raise an error.

 * `monthly_billed` - (Optional) should the nodes be billed on a monthly basis.
+Default to `false`.

 * `anti_affinity` - (Optional) should the pool use the anti-affinity feature.
+Default to `false`.

 ## Attributes Reference